Hikmet Hajizade: Activity

 He has been a member of the Musavat Party since 1993.
 He was the founder and vice-president of the Center for Economic and Political Research (FAR-Centre), which is engaged in the dissemination of knowledge about democracy and human rights.
 He was the author of numerous articles and booklets on the problems of the "transition period", the history and theory of human rights.

 His book "150,000 Signs about Democracy", the first essay in Azerbaijan dedicated to the problems of democracy, was published in 1995.
 He is the author of "Human Rights - the Basic Idea of Mankind" (1997), "Democracy: A Long Way to Go" (Democracy Anthology) and other books.

 On November 17, 2014, he resigned from the ranks of the Musavat Party with his own application.

 Later he became a member of the Advisory Council of the Azerbaijan Democracy and Prosperity Movement.

-On November 20, 2020 Hikmet Hajizadeh died in Baku.
+On November 20, 2020 Hikmet Hajizade died in Baku.